-Any entity desirous of leasing Airport land and/or Improvements for a period of one year or longer at the Airport shall complete all relevant and applicable sections of the Lessee and/or Operator Application (Application) and submit the Application and non-refundable Application Fee to the General Manager.
+Any entity desirous of leasing Airport land and/or Improvements at the Airport shall complete all relevant and applicable sections of the Lessee and/or Operator Application (Application) and submit the Application and non-refundable Application Fee to the General Manager.
 If an existing Lessee desires to enter into a new Agreement, the Lessee shall notify the TTAD 12 months in advance of the expiration date of the Lessee's existing Agreement.